neosmart/SqliteCache/README.md

 Install-Package NeoSmart.Caching.Sqlite
 ```

-If using this in an ASP.NET Core project, install NeoSmart.Caching.Sqlite.AspNetCore to get a
+**If using this in an ASP.NET Core project**, you can install `NeoSmart.Caching.Sqlite.AspNetCore` (also
-convenient helper method for dependency injection (used below):
+or instead) to get a convenient helper method for dependency injection (used below):

 ```
 Install-Package NeoSmart.Caching.Sqlite.AspNetCore